 Con: Edward Scarka (-3pts)

 Without giving anything away, the movie kind of spoiled itself.
 The movie started by showing the serial killer Edward Scarka (Paul Fauteux).
-This meant got to see what Edward wanted, which in turn, gave away a key reveal that came later in the movie.
-We saw all this in the very beginning of the movie, but then had to pretend we did not know the answers to Sarah’s questions.
-It did not hurt the movie significantly, but I thought that Sarah’s investigation and realization would have been much more impactful if we had not seen Edward Scarka’s scene in the beginning of the movie.
+This meant getting to see what Edward wanted, which in turn, gave away a key reveal that came later in the movie.
+We saw all this at the very beginning of the movie, but then had to pretend we did not know the answers to Sarah’s questions.
+It did not hurt the movie significantly, but I thought that Sarah’s investigation and realization would have been much more impactful if we had not seen Edward’s scene at the beginning of the movie.